IBM/BluePic/BluePic-iOS/Pods/BMSPush/README.md

 ##### bluemixRegion

 - Specifies the location where the app hosted.
-You can either use one of three values - `BMSClient.Region.usSouth`, `BMSClient.Region.unitedKingdom` and `BMSClient.Region.sydney` OR specify the region manually .
+You can either use one of three values - `BMSClient.Region.usSouth`, `BMSClient.Region.unitedKingdom`, `BMSClient.Region.germany` and `BMSClient.Region.sydney` OR specify the region manually .

 >**Note**:  If you are using dedicated service please use `overrideServerHost` and add `bluemixRegion` any value.